About

 Mediation

-Mediation is consensus facilitated by a person who is trusted, neutral and impartial.
+Mediation is a voluntary process of discussion that works toward mutual agreement, facilitated by a person who is trusted, neutral and impartial.
 A good mediator helps people have difficult conversations by listening, exploring alternatives and encouraging need-based rather than positional negotiation.
 The mediator does not make decisions for those involved, but helps guide them to their own, mutually agreeable resolution to their dispute.
-Rick has over 20 years of mediation and facilitation experience and is certified by the North Carolina Dispute Resolution Commission as a Family Financial, Clerk of Court and Superior Court mediator.
-He is also a permanency mediator for the North Carolina Administrative Office of the Courts.
+I have nearly 35 years of mediation and facilitation experience and am certified by the North Carolina Dispute Resolution Commission as a Family Financial, Clerk of Court and Superior Court mediator.
+I am also a permanency mediator for the North Carolina Administrative Office of the Courts.

 Arbitration

 Arbitration is a fact-finding and decision-making process.
 The arbitrator’s role is quasi-judicial, with the arbitrator acting as a neutral to render a decision after hearing evidence and argument from all parties.
 Arbitration may be voluntary, contractual, or court-ordered, and may be binding or non-binding, depending on the forum.
-Rick is an Arbitration Panel Member for FINRA Dispute Resolution and a District Court Arbitrator for North Carolina’s 14th Judicial District, Durham County.
+I have been an Arbitration Panel Member for FINRA Dispute Resolution since 2006, and a District Court Arbitrator for North Carolina’s 14th Judicial District, Durham County, since 2008.

 Fees